damonlynch/showinfilemanager/README.md

  - The code is in a preliminary state.
 Critiques are welcome.
  - Characters like é in path names can currently fail.
- - It currently does not work at all on macOS.
  - Its behavior in a confined Linux environment like a Flatpak, Snap, or AppImage is untested.
  - It is intended that this code be uploaded to PyPi when it is in better shape.